 The 100 Breaths

-Close your eyes and start with a normal out breath and count it as zero.
+Close your eyes, with your hands palm up in your lap, and start with a normal out breath and count it as zero.

 Breathe in as slowly as possible until your lungs are full but not straining.
 Count 1

-Breathe out as slowly as possible until your lungs are empty but not straining.
+Breathe out as slowly as possible until your lungs are almost empty but not straining.
 Count 1.

 Carry on to 100.
-Don’t leap up when you are done.
+Don’t jump up when you are done.
 Take a few minutes to come back.

 Things to notice